osch/lua-mtmsg/README.md

   Returns *"mtmsg.buffer"* or *"mtmsg.listener"* if the arg is one of the userdata types provided by the mtmsg package.

+* **`mtmsg.newwriter([size[,grow]])`**

+  Creates a new writer.
+A writer can be used to build up messages incrementally by adding new message elements using *writer:add()*.
+The message than can be added to a buffer using *writer:addmsg()* in one atomic step.

+    * *size*  - optional integer, initial size in bytes for the memory that holds all message elements for this writer (defaults to *1024*).
+    * *grow*  - optional float, the factor how fast memory grows if more message elements have to be buffered.
+If *0*, the used memory is fixed by the initially given size.
+If *<=1* the memory grows only by the needed bytes (default value is *2*, i.e. the size doubles if memory needs to grow).

+  The created writer canot be accessed from other threads and is garbage collected like any normal Lua value.

+* **`mtmsg.newreader([size[,grow]])`**

+  Creates a new reader.
+A reader can be used to parse messages incrementally by invoking *reader:next()* to get the message elements.
+Invoking *reader:nextmsg()* gets the next message of a buffer or listener into the reader in one atomic step.

+    * *size*  - optional integer, initial size in bytes for the memory that holds all message elements for this reader (defaults to *1024*).
+    * *grow*  - optional float, the factor how fast memory grows if more message elements have to be buffered.
+If *0*, the used memory is fixed by the initially given size.
+If *<=1* the memory grows only by the needed bytes (default value is *2*, i.e. the size doubles if memory needs to grow).

+  The created reader canot be accessed from other threads and is garbage collected like any normal Lua value.

 <!-- ---------------------------------------------------------------------------------------- -->